History of Sega in Russia

 Residents of the USSR had contact with Sega for the first time in the Yuri Antonov song called Ot pechali do radosti from 1987 which contained clips from the Hang-On Jr..

 Video games had existed in Russia during the days of the Soviet Union (Tetris being the most well-known example of a Russian video game export).
 The consoles were also present in the Soviet Union, and one of the first was "Palestra-02", produced in Ukraine since 1978, followed by many other Pong variations that were produced in many Soviet factories until early 1990s.
-Other example of video game system, was popular in late 1980s handheld called "Elektronika IM", a clone of Game and Watch, but virtually no Western video game companies chose to sell their products inside the bloc.
+Other example of video game system sold here, was popular in late 1980s/early 1990s handheld called "Elektronika IM", a clone of Game and Watch, but virtually no Western video game companies chose to sell their products inside the bloc.

 Dendy

 The end of the USSR in December 1991 caused some changes in the video game market in the newly established Russia.
 With the emergence of private enterprises, they began to import the consoles from Western Europe.
-More powerful systems such as Super Nintendo or Mega Drive were imported only in very small numbers[2].
+More powerful systems such as Super Nintendo or Mega Drive were imported only in very small numbers[3].
 The main attraction were older consoles from the first, second or third generations, which were lying in European warehouses and due to their age could be sold at a low price in Russia.
-The most commonly imported ones were Magnavox Odyssey, Intellivision, Atari 2600, Atari 7800, Nintendo Entertainment System, and simple portable video games produced by many companies at the time, such as Konami or Tiger.
-In the summer of 1992, as the market developed, certain stores began to offer not only the product itself but also the entire customer service, including full warranty and delivery of games wished by buyer.
-The most popular console among them was the Atari 2600, due to the fact that it was discontinued worldwide, but in Europe and Russia, games and machines were sold at a price lower than the production one[3].
-The market stalls and flea markets were dominated by Rambo TV Game, an Atari 2600 clone that was imported shortly before the collapse of the USSR.
+The most commonly imported ones were Magnavox Odyssey, Intellivision, Atari 2600, Atari 7800 and Nintendo Entertainment System.
+In the Summer 1992, as the market developed, certain stores began to offer not only the product itself but also the entire customer service, including full warranty and delivery of games wished by buyer.
+The most popular console among them was the Atari 2600, due to the fact that it was discontinued worldwide, but in Europe and Russia, games and machines were sold at a price lower than the production one[4].
+The market stalls and flea markets were dominated by Rambo TV Game, an Atari 2600 clone that was imported shortly before the collapse of the USSR and simple portable LCD games, clones of handheld by Tiger, Konami etc.

 With a fully fledged marketing campaign, Steepler was able to dominate its home market, but the economical situation in Russia meant that Dendy was out of reach of most consumers, costing several months' worth of the average worker's salary (and indeed in 1993 it was estimated that 39-49% of the population was classed as being in poverty).
 Steepler were able to bring the costs down as the years went on however, bringing the console into a more affordable price range around 1994.[5]